RustPython/docs/src/intro.md

 # RustPython Docs

-### Feel free to browse the table of contents on the right
+### Feel free to browse the table of contents on the left